drhdev/mhsnapshots/README.md

 hcloud version
 ```

-Note: The official hcloud CLI is built and released for Linux/macOS/Windows x86_64 and FreeBSD—but not directly for Raspberry Pi’s ARM architecture, so you won’t find a ready-made ARM binary for Raspbian/Ubuntu on Pi but you can ompile from source (Go).
+Note: The official hcloud CLI is built and released for Linux/macOS/Windows x86_64 and FreeBSD—but not directly for Raspberry Pi’s ARM architecture, so you won’t find a ready-made ARM binary for Raspbian/Ubuntu on Pi but you can compile from source (Go).

 1. Install Go (e.g. sudo apt install golang-go).